GenuineSounds/Battle-Text/README.md

 BattleText
 ==========
-[Genuine] Battle Text is a mod for Minecraf that adds floating combat damage as 3D graphical effects.
+BattleText is a mod for Minecraft that adds floating combat damage as 3D graphical effects.

 License
 =======